Gaussian beams and caustic avoidance in gravitational optics

-which is a real, non--linear Riccati equation.
-Thus, eq.~(\ref{eq:Real_Riccati}) is an evolution equation for the wavefront curvature matrix.
-We must emphasise that solving this Riccati equation is equivalent to solving the evolution equation for the screen basis components of the deviation vector due to eq.~(\ref{eq:derv_xi_dot}).
-Moreover, eq.~(\ref{eq:Real_Riccati}) is also equivalent to the well--known Sachs optical equations
+which is a real, non-linear Riccati equation.
+Thus, (\ref{eq:Real_Riccati}) is an evolution equation for the wavefront curvature matrix.
+We must emphasize that solving this Riccati equation is equivalent to solving the evolution equation for the screen basis components of the deviation vector due to (\ref{eq:derv_xi_dot}).
+Moreover, (\ref{eq:Real_Riccati}) is also equivalent to the well-known Sachs optical equations